thinkful-ei18/alisha_brian_spacedRep_server/README.md

 An app to learn how to say your favorite foods in your new favorite language!

 ## The Problem
 How do you ask for chicken in France?
 Eggs in Spain?
 Cake in Germany?
-With Foodie Phonetics, the user will be able translate a variety of foods into a new language.
+With Foodie Phonetics, the user will be able translate a variety of foods into a new language so they can be a foodie anywhere!
 The MVP is a fully working English to French version of the app.

 ## The Solution
 Using a spaced repetition algorithm, Foodie Phonetics teaches the user how to say the most common food items in their language of choice.
 Each time the user gets a question correct, that question is moved farther back in a simulated singly linked list.
 If the user gets a question incorrect, it will be moved to the top of the list.
 This way, the user can practice what they don't know more frequently that what they do know.